Paramètres d'affichage

 Get tested

-We offer free rapid tests, called "TROD" ( Rapid Diagnostic Tests), for HIV (AIDS virus), hepatitis C and hepatitis B. Testing for HIV allows you to find out whether you are infected or not.
+We offer free rapid screening tests, called "TROD" (Rapid Diagnostic Test), for HIV (AIDS virus), syphilis, hepatitis C and hepatitis B. Getting tested allows you to know whether you are infected or not.

-These tests can be carried out after an interview in our offices or during our actions in different places
+These tests can be carried out after an interview at our premises or during our actions in different locations.

 Why is it interesting?

-Before taking the test with us, an interview with one of our activists will allow you to complete your knowledge of the transmission of HIV and other STIs (Sexually Transmitted Infections) and assess your exposure to the risk of contamination.
-Knowing the transmission modes is the best way to make the right choices to protect yourself and others.
+Before taking the test with us, an interview with one of our activists will allow you to expand your knowledge of the modes of transmission of HIV and other STIs (Sexually Transmitted Infections) and assess your exposure to the risk of contamination.
+Understanding the modes of transmission is the best way to make the right choices to protect yourself and others.

 • If you've never been tested, this is the only way to know if you have HIV or not.